malramsay64/random_number_generators/slides.md

 - Sequence which can't be predicted
 - numbers which adhere to a distribution
 - sequence of numbers with no correlation

+There are three different types of randomness which I will be discussing today;
+statistical randomness, unpredictable randomness, and true randomness.

 :::